MatteoRagni/Force/README.md

 - `$world['server_list'][$i]`: list of master-node, specified as hostname:port;
 - `$debug`: PLEASE, SET THIS VARIABLE TO FALSE TO ENABLE TORQUE ROUTINES;

+Warning! on torque server must be enabled the flag query_other_jobs to allow other user to see others jobs `qmgr -c 'set server query_other_jobs = 1'`

 Thank YOU!
 ----------